Work of Art

 • Valuable.
 Works of art have intrinsic value, which can be aesthetic, cultural or historical, but they can also have social, educational, documentary and economic value.

-You may be interested: Baroque
+You may be interested: Vanguard

 Types of works of art